tcheukueppoo/maat/docs/concurrency.md

 ## Safe Points

-* Creation of shared upvalues
+1. Creation of shared objects from upvalues

-* Marking a collectable object shared
+2. Marking a GC object shared

-*
+Sweeping the LSO is done in a single atomic step, so GC objects newly marked **shared** from a maatine that has run its GC cycle atleast once will be part of the second round or

+Newly GC objects marked shared will not be part of the current GC round as the maatine associated to it has yet been set

 ## Synchronization Points

 (if more than one thread to execute Maat code)

 * Check environment type(single or multi-threaded?)
-* Shared short strings
+* Shared short strings from Map of short strings.
+* String Caching system
-* Cached strings
+* Integer to strings caching system
-* Int -> Str cache
-* Propagating over shared collectable objects.
+* Propagating mark over shared GC objects.
-* Insertion of shared objects into LSOs
+* Insertion of shared GC objects into LSOs
-* Shared memory operations (READ, WRITE, READ-MODIFY-WRITE(RMW))
+* Shared variables (READ, WRITE, NON-ATOMIC READ-MODIFY-WRITE)
-*
+* Shared objects

 One of our major challenge is to avoid ruining performance by combining bottleneck critical section, lots of processors, and inefficient spin-lock.
-Memory shared accross maatines are via global symbols and upvalues, if maatines run in a multi-threaded environment, Maat automatically syncs concurrent access to shared memory using fast sync techniques.
+Memory are shared accross maatines via global symbols and upvalues, if maatines run in a multi-threaded environment, Maat automatically syncs concurrent access to shared memory using fast sync techniques.